-- the entire amount of the excess funds, or - your total tuition and fee charges multiplied by the percentage of unearned funds
+- the entire amount of the excess funds, or - your total tuition and fee charges multiplied by the percentage of unearned funds you must repay is to be reduced by 50%.

-If the College is not required to return all of the excess funds, you must return the remaining amount.
-Any loan funds that you must return must be repaid according to the terms of your promissory note.
-If you must return any grant funds, the law provides that the amount you must repay is to be reduced by 50%.
 This means that you only have to return half of any excess funds your receive.
 If the return of unearned Federal assistance causes any portion of your tuition and fees to become uncovered, you will be billed by the College.
 In such cases, you will be required to make arrangements with the Bursar to pay the balance.